Legazpi Grand Central Terminal

-The Legazpi Grand Central Terminal is a bus terminus in Legazpi, Albay, Philippines.
+The Legazpi Grand Central Terminal is a bus terminal in Legazpi, Albay, Philippines.

 History

 Legazpi Grand Central Terminal was opened on July 9, 2009.
 The terminal is operated through a public–private partnership between the city government and LKY Group, a local land developer.
 The terminal can accommodate to over 30 buses, and also has restaurants and shops.
 The development of the terminal along with the adjacent mall cost around ₱300 million (US$6 million).